-Students who pass all modules on the foundation year (Year 0), as set out in the section "How the programme is structured" above, will be eligible to exit the programme with the award of a Foundation Certificate.
+Students who pass all modules on the foundation year (Year 0), as set out in the section 'Programme Structure' above, will be eligible to exit the programme with the award of a Foundation Certificate.

 Following progression to Year 1 of the specified undergraduate degree, the standard requirements for the award of a Goldsmiths degree will apply.